 Everyone knows about making an offer for a property based on price.
 Few people know there’s a lot more to submitting an offer for a home in Texas than making an offer on the price.
 Here’s everything you need to know and decide when making an offer.

 Exclusions.
 Exclusions are anything that is not included with the purchase of the home.
 Sellers will often inform their agents that there are certain items in the home that are not included.
 Examples include curtains, wall-mounted TVs, potted plants, washers and dryers, and refrigerators.
 The list of exclusions is made available to agents to share with their respective buyers.
 This known information should be included in the offer.
 Though less common, a buyer can request that items be excluded and removed from the property as part of the sale.
+For example do you dislike the chandelier in the dining room?
+You can ask the seller to remove (exclude) it from the property.

 Sales Price.
 The sales price is compromised of the cash amount plus the financed amount.
 For buyers using a lender, this amount is the downpayment plus the financed amount.
 For example, $20,0000 downpayment plus $180,000 loan is a $200,000 sales price.
 For cash buyers, the cash amount and the sales price are the same because nothing is being financed with a lender.
 The sales price is negotiable but in a seller’s market, there is fierce competition and there’s little room to negotiate on the price.